 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Localised damp staining was noted to wall linings within the master bedroom and study along with ceiling linings within the rear bedroom, although when tested with a moisture meter, readings were found to be normal.
+The original sources of dampness should be identified and confirmed as repaired.

 Chimney stacks

 Repair category N/A

-Notes N/A
+Notes